Chair of Trustees

 We are looking for someone with experience of being a charity trustee who knows the charity sector and understands charity governance.

 Experience of being a Chair is ideal but not essential

 You could enjoy this role and make a big difference to our charity if you have:

 - Experience of leading a small team.

-- Drive and energy and appetite for getting things done.
+- Drive and energy for getting things done.

 - Strong interpersonal skills.

-- An ability to think strategically and an understanding of how strategy is effectively converted into action.
+- An ability to think strategically and know how to convert strategy into action.

 - A belief that all children deserve the best possible start in life.

 By joining our board you will have the chance to:

 - make a positive difference to the life chances of local children.

 - take a small, effective charity to the next stage of its development.